-Top Six Membership Plugins for WordPress (2019)
+Top Seven Best Membership Plugins for WordPress (2019)

 - Last updated:

-- 5 Comments
+- 2 Comments

 Membership websites let you try for one of the Holy Grails of business: Recurring income.
-Tempt someone in with your exceptional content just once, and that person could remain a paying customer for months to come — or, if you’re lucky, maybe even years.
+Tempt someone in with your exceptional content just once and that person could remain a paying customer for months to come — or, if you’re lucky, maybe even years.

-With a membership plugin taking care of all the fussy behind the scenes tasks, you’re free to focus on crafting the excellent content that’ll keep your membership site ticking over.
+With a membership plugin taking care of all of the behind-the-scenes tasks, you’re free to focus on crafting the excellent content that’ll keep your membership site ticking over.

-Remember, though: good content is vital — for your membership website to succeed, it’ll need to provide real value.
+Remember, though: Good content is vital — for your membership website to succeed, it’ll need to provide real value.
 If you’ve cracked the art of creating outstanding content, and know exactly how to reach your potential audience, recurring membership riches await!

-Restrict Content Pro ($42)
+Restrict Content Pro (From $99)

 For a start, you can create an unlimited number of membership levels, meaning you can implement a multi-tiered membership structure — for example: Free, silver, gold, and platinum memberships.
-You can also configure trial memberships and discount codes to entice visitors.
+You can also configure trial memberships and offer discount codes to entice visitors.

 Restrict Content Pro also includes some useful back-end functionality, including easy-to-digest analytics reports.
 These reports let you track membership numbers over custom time periods, giving you the opportunity to monitor growth levels.
 You can also view and manage an overview of all members, past and present, from one handy screen.